 Times are changing, but our politics is not

-I’m not treated as an adult or as a partner of my own health because a doctor is there to ‘fix’ me and therefore I should put up, or shut up.
+I’m not treated as an adult or as a stakeholder in my own health - because a doctor is there to ‘fix’ me and therefore I should put up, or shut up.

 Don’t tell me we don’t deserve better from our NHS than that.

 Because we are a generation that fixes problems in front of us.

-We code our way round it, we build networks of people to keep in touch with and we start our own businesses to build a better future because paid jobs don’t give us the flexibility we want and working for someone else doesn’t give us the independence we crave.
+We code our way round them, we build networks of people to keep in touch with and we start our own businesses to build a better future because paid jobs don’t give us the flexibility we want - and working for someone else doesn’t give us the independence we crave.

-Thousands of kids in college studying subjects they’re not really interested in and only there because they’ve been told they should do something – and never encouraged to do anything that they could if they wanted.
+Thousands of kids in college studying subjects they’re not really interested in - only there because they’ve been told they should do something – and never encouraged to do anything that they could if they wanted.

 Despite the fact that without the internet I wouldn’t even be who I am today, let alone where I am today.
 But that makes me some sort of ‘traitor’ because I don’t think you can write off the poverty and isolation as well as the decimation of our public services in places like Norfolk just because that’s “not where our vote is” or “where we win elections”.